DeOracleXYZ/deoracle-app/README.md

-# deOracle.xyz
+# DeOracle.xyz

-deOracle.xyz is a decentralised P2P oracle platform with a cross-chain reputation system for digital identities.
+DeOracle.xyz is a decentralised P2P oracle platform with a cross-chain reputation system for digital identities.
 Our goal is to bring reliable real-world data of any kind on-chain.

-deOracle is useful for Smart Contract and dApp developers who are looking for wide scope data feeds not supported by mainstream oracles.
+DeOracle is useful for Smart Contract and dApp developers who are looking for wide scope data feeds not supported by mainstream oracles.
 Use cases: prediction markets, betting, lotteries, raffles, etc.

 ### 1. Post Requests (wide scope data)